yukihiratype2/sqflite_sqlcipher/README.md

 This fork adds an optional parameter "password" to open encrypted databases.

 The SQLCipher version of the plugin is 4.10.
-If you try to open a database encrypted with a lower version of SQLCipher, the plugin will try to migrate it to a new version using the operation "PRAGMA cipher_migrate".
+If you try to open a database encrypted with a lower version of SQLCipher, the plugin will try to migrate it to a new version using the operation `PRAGMA cipher_migrate`.

 To add it in your project include this in the `pubspec.yml`.
 ```